 4. Lavender Fields, Provence, France

 But how about some natural-grown color?
 That’s why you’d want to go to Provence in France.
 The fields of lavender you can see there will simply assault you with the color purple.
 It’s probably the only place in the world where Barney the Dinosaur has an evolutionary advantage.
 And since you’ll be flying to see it inside the EU, you’ll have the advantage when it comes to claiming flight disruption compensation.

 Ye ancient humans have been swimming in these travertine limestone pools since Romans ruled the Earth.
 However, these terraced stone pools are a UNESCO World Heritage site these days.
 It’s still well worth a visit!

 This is an industrial waste site where the tubby custard farm used to stand.
 No, I’m just kidding, it’s Lake Hillier, the pinkest lake in the world.
 Featured in every similar listicle about colorful geography, there are many theories as to what gives the lake it’s pink hue.

 Reasonably afraid of Australia and all the antediluvian monstrosities that live there?
 Lake Natron in Tanzania which offers an even more intense experience than Lake Hillier, but in Africa!
 Too bad it’s not recommended to swim in it, though, the pH levels in the lake are extremely unsafe.

-So there you have it, a few colorful choices for unicorn day.
+So there you have it, a few color choices for unicorn day.
 However, it may be a little difficult to visit them on the day itself if flight delays and cancellations (or even overbooking) get in the way.
 But if that happens, claim compensation vis Skycop!
-We may not be endorsed by Princess Unikitty or any real unicorns, but we’ll help you claim up to €600 in flight compensation!
+We may not be endorsed by Princess Unikitty or any real unicorns, but we’ll help you claim up to €600 in-flight compensation!